SC-Networks/evalanche-soap-api-connector/docs/articletype.md

 getTypeIds(): ResourceTypeInformation[]
 ```

-Retrieve the article-type by an external id
+Retrieve an article type by its external id

 ```